 Once Lightning Network is activated on the Bitcoin network, every altcoin that is forked from Bitcoin codebase will be able to implement atomic swaps.
 Other types of cryptocurrencies would need extensive scripting capabilities to be able to realize atomic swaps on their networks.

-Another requirement for the transaction to occur is that the two blockchain must be sharing same cryptographic hash function, such as SHA-256.
-This allows for hash-time locked contract to function well when the users are providing the secret numbers generated through the hash function.
+Another requirement for the transaction to occur is that the two blockchains must be sharing the same cryptographic hash function, such as SHA-256.
+This allows for the hash-time locked contract to function well when the users are providing the secret numbers generated through the hash function.

 Realization of atomic swaps